npxquynh/test_rack_routing/README.md

 ```

 Then once you go to `http://localhost:9292/`, you will see the simple output.
 Each commit also include the output that you should get so you can compare the result.

+Another thing is calling `rackup`, that command automatically looks for the `config.ru`.
+Hence there is modification inside `run_me.sh`.